4J-company/mr-math/USAGE.md

 ```

 ### Normals
-Normals support most of vectors' functionality and their intent is to carry additional knowledge about a value.
+Normals support most of the vectors' functionality and their intent is to carry additional knowledge about a value.
 This prevents bugs when a vector is accidentally not normalized, as well as brings some performance improvement
 by eliminating need to normalize/check vectors multiple times.